 \subsection{Expected Global Calibration Error}

 The Expected Global Calibration Error (EGCE) is an adaptation of the popular ECE \cite{naeini2015obtaining}.
-The ECE is widely used to evaluate uncertainty calibration in classification problems, that works based on the principle of computing the bin-wise difference between average confidence scores and average accuracy.
+The ECE is widely used to evaluate uncertainty calibration in classification problems, and works based on the principle of computing the bin-wise difference between average confidence scores and average accuracy.
 Since the original ECE leverages the concept of ``accuracy" - common in the evaluation of classification systems - the use of the EGCE will require an adaptation of this concept to the context of object detection.
-In fact, such challenge is also addressed in \cite{kuppers2020multivariate}, in the development of the D-ECE.
-Therefore, EGCE will be largely based on the same principle of the D-ECE, while incorporating the necessary adaptations to address the previously discussed limitations of this metric.\\ We start by creating the sets of bins $\{B_1^{\text{TP}_\tau}, \ldots, B_M^{\text{TP}_\tau} \}$ and $\{B_1^{\text{FP}_\tau}, \ldots, B_M^{\text{FP}_\tau} \}$, where each bin is a bag of confidence scores defined as
+In fact, such challenge is also addressed in \cite{kuppers2020multivariate} and is reflected on the development of the D-ECE.
+Therefore, EGCE will be based on the same principle of the D-ECE, but incorporating the necessary adaptations to address the previously discussed limitations of its counterpart.\\ We start by creating the sets of bins $\{B_1^{\textit{TP}_\tau}, \ldots, B_M^{\textit{TP}_\tau} \}$ and $\{B_1^{\textit{FP}_\tau}, \ldots, B_M^{\textit{FP}_\tau} \}$, where each bin is a bag of confidence scores defined as